Kokiix/CustomMapKit/README.md

 3. Set the name of your new map and change the weapon in the spawner to verify basic functionality.

-4. The minimum export setup for a mod is a single *uniquely named* assetbundle with just the `.unity` file inside.
+4. The minimum export setup for a mod is a single *uniquely named* (`{USERNAME}-{MAP}` format would be smart) assetbundle with just the `.unity` file inside.
 You can have multiple `.unity` files in a bundle and multiple bundles exported.

 5. Set the build location for your bundle in the `Assets/Editor/BundleBuild.cs` file.
 CLR strictly requires this format: `BepInEx/plugins/{your_mod_name}/CustomMaps/{ folders, bundles, anything }`.